 That is not to say though that the Council will not continue to have to navigate a difficult financial path in the forthcoming years in order to maintain a sustainable financial position.
 Looking ahead, the financial landscape for local government continues to pose significant challenge to the Council due to the volatility, complexity and uncertainty about future funding.
-Significant national decisions are still to be made by the government about future departmental spending through the Spending Review and the timing of this, the allocation of this funding to local government though the Fair Funding Review, and reform of the Business Rates Retention system, all of which will impact on the Council's MTFS.
+Significant national decisions are still to be made by the government about future departmental spending through the Spending Review 2020 and the timing of this, the allocation of this funding to local government though the Fair Funding Review, and reform of the Business Rates Retention system, all of which will impact on the Council's MTFS.
 In addition the impact of Brexit and the consequent impact on the economic and political landscapes poses significant uncertainty for central and local government.

 Ahead of this, the Council's General Fund continues to face a significant financial challenge to maintain a sustainable financial position and achieve the savings target set out in the MTFS.
-Over the last 10 year period the Council has delivered savings in excess of £7.8m, a significant reduction in comparison to the overall net expenditure budget.
-However further savings of £1.2m are still to be delivered in order to achieve the current target by 2020/21.
+Over the last 10 year period the Council has delivered savings in excess of £8.4m, a significant reduction in comparison to the overall net expenditure budget.
+However further savings of £0.8m are still to be delivered in order to achieve the current target by 2020/21, with the potential for further increases as a result of the emerging budget pressures the Council is facing.